 At St Ambrose’s, we provide opportunities for students to engage with new technologies including notebook computers, iPads, iPods, Interactive Whiteboards, and many online tools.
 Learning to use different technologies is not an end in itself but is a vehicle for learning in our contemporary world.

 As the use of technology has significantly increased in schools, we focus on teaching students to be responsible digital citizens.
 The three pillars of digital citizenship are " respect, educate and protect."
-If you are looking for learning resources on this topic for your child, you can visit the following website (click here) or read our Parent Guide.
+If you are looking for learning resources on this topic for your child, you can visit the following Digital Citizenship website - click here.

 century education integrates technologies to create student engagement,